Top choices for a sunny balcony based on heat tolerance

 A tiny, 4-inch nursery pot placed on a sun-baked concrete floor will reach lethal soil temperatures in hours.
 To succeed, you must use larger pots with proper drainage.
 Larger soil volumes buffer against heat spikes and hold moisture long enough for you to go to work and come home without returning to a graveyard of wilted plants.

-If you are struggling with the transition from choosing herbs to actually planting them, review Small-Space Herb Gardening: Start Here for Apartments, Balconies, and Indoor Setups and integrate the container rules from Best Containers for Herbs: Pot Size, Drainage, and Material Guide.
-Choose your resilient herbs, give them enough soil to survive the heat, and let the summer sun do the rest of the work.
+If you are struggling with the transition from choosing herbs to actually planting them, review Small-Space Herb Gardening, Balcony Herb Garden for Beginners, and the container rules from Best Containers for Herbs.
+Choose the herbs that fit the exposure, give them enough soil to survive the heat, and let the sun work for you instead of against you.

 If you are setting up a sunny balcony, also read